ajmpawlik/arduino-projects/Blink_project/README.md

 It contains ten characters and one space between the two words.
 I have followed the basic rules about the duration of each of the character, each dot and each dash:

-dot: 1 unit duration
+* dot: 1 unit duration = 100 milliseconds
-dash: 3 units duration
+* dash: 3 units duration = 300 milliseconds
-space: 1 unit duration - after each dot and each dash letters separator: 3 units words separator: 7 units
+* space: 1 unit duration - after each dot and each dash = 100 milliseconds
+* letters separator: 3 units = 300 milliseconds
+* words separator: 7 units = 700 milliseconds

 *Each Morse code symbol is formed by a sequence of dots and dashes.
 The dot duration is the basic unit of time measurement in Morse code transmission.
 The duration of a dash is three times the duration of a dot.
 Each dot or dash within a character is followed by period of signal absence, called a space, equal to the dot duration.
 The letters of a word are separated by a space of duration equal to three dots, and the words are separated by a space equal to seven dots.* <a href="https://en.wikipedia.org/wiki/Morse_code">Wikipedia on Morse Code.</a>